17Sergey/twitterX/README.md

 # Twitter clone

 ## To try it out, visit the link below.

-(Warning!
-It might take about a minute or two for the page to load because the deployment plan is free.
+### (It might take about a minute or two for the page to load because the deployment plan is free.
 Thanks for your patience!)

 ### [http://localhost:5000](https://twitterx-i83a.onrender.com/).